oracle/graal/README.md

 between the configurations on
 https://wiki.openjdk.java.net/display/Graal/Instructions.
 The first
-build will take some time because mx has not only to build Sulong, but also its dependencies and the Graal LLVM.
+build will take some time because mx has not only to build Sulong, but also its dependencies and the Graal VM.

 Now, Sulong is ready to start.
-You can, e.g., compile a C file named `test.c` (see further below) with mx and then use Sulong to execute it:
+You can for example compile a C file named `test.c` (see further below) with mx and then use Sulong to execute it:

     mx su-clang -S -emit-llvm -o test.ll test.c